-This is the final part.
-Allow ample time to dry on the parchment paper.
+Allow enough time for the chocolate to dry completely on the parchment paper.

 Step 8 – Store

-Place a sheet of parchment paper at the bottom, lay down a row of pretzel rods, place another piece of parchment paper on top and repeat the process until all your pretzels are stored or the storage container is full.
+To store the pretzel rods, place a sheet of parchment paper at the bottom of the container, then lay down a row of pretzel rods.
+Cover them with another piece of parchment paper and repeat the process until all of the pretzels are stored or the container is full.

-That’s it!
-You should be left with an array of fun chocolate-dipped pretzel birthday treats!
-If you are looking for other great birthday party treat ideas, check out this post on my favorite treats to use for a fun party or this recipe for salty but sweet birthday party popcorn!
+And that’s it!
+You should now have a batch of delicious chocolate-dipped pretzel treats for a birthday celebration.
+If you’re looking for more ideas for birthday party treats, check out this post on my favorite treats to use for a fun party or this recipe for salty and sweet birthday party popcorn.

-Make sure to leave a photo below of your favorite chocolate-dipped pretzel rods 🙂 Would love to see your fun ideas!
+Don’t forget to share a photo of your chocolate-dipped pretzel rods in the comments below.
+I’d love to see your creations!